• Skip to main content

 I used the two floral discs that came with my cookie press.
 Feel free to use any shape disc you have!

 My first thought was lemon zest and maybe a dash of lemon extract, but I was worried about a bitter lemon taste.
 I found zest and a small amount of lemon juice give these lemon spritz cookies the perfect, light lemony taste.
+The dough comes together pretty quick and the cookie press allows you to make 60 bite-size cookies even quicker!

 • unsalted butter